porterbmoody/datascienceisawsome/docs/intro.md

 ### Big data

 This book proudly focuses on small, in-memory datasets.
 This is the right place to start because you can't tackle big data unless you have experience with small data.
 The tools you learn in this book will easily handle hundreds of megabytes of data, and with a little care you can typically use them to work with 1-2 Gb of data.
-If you're routinely working with larger data (10-100 Gb, say), you should learn more about [data.table](https://github.com/Rdatatable/data.table).
-This book doesn't teach data.table because it has a very concise interface which makes it harder to learn since it offers fewer linguistic cues.
+If you're routinely working with larger data (10-100 Gb, say), you should learn more about [dask](https://dask.org/).
+This book doesn't teach dask but it is very similar to the pandas workflow.
 But if you're working with large data, the performance payoff is worth the extra effort required to learn it.

 If your data is bigger than this, carefully consider if your big data problem might actually be a small data problem in disguise.
 While the complete data might be big, often the data needed to answer a specific question is small.
 You might be able to find a subset, subsample, or summary that fits in memory and still allows you to answer the question that you're interested in.
 The challenge here is finding the right small data, which often requires a lot of iteration.